 Widower Steve Douglas raises three sons with the help of his father-in-law, and is later aided by the boys' great-uncle.
 An adopted son, a stepdaughter, wives, and another generation of sons join the loving family in later seasons.

 Exigius Twelve and a Half, an exoanthropologist from the planet Mars, becomes stranded on Earth after his one-man spaceship narrowly misses a NASA rocket plane and crashes near Los Angeles....
 See full summary »

-Mister Ed is a horse who is owned by Wilbur Post.
-Mister Ed is not just any horse, he talks to Wilbur!
-But this gets Wilbur in all kinds of trouble because Mister Ed won't talk to anyone else, so Carol, Wilbur's wife, thinks that Wilbur loves Mister Ed more then he loves her, because he spends so much time with Mister Ed.
-Mister Ed also talks on the telephone and goes out of his barn to cause mischief, which Wilbur gets blamed for.Written by
+Mister Ed (Himself) is a horse who is owned by Wilbur Post (Alan Young).
+Mister Ed is not just any horse, he talks to Wilbur.
+But this gets Wilbur in all kinds of trouble because Mister Ed won't talk to anyone else, so Carol (Connie Hines), Wilbur's wife, thinks that Wilbur loves Mister Ed more then he loves her, because he spends so much time with Mister Ed.
+Mister Ed also talks on the telephone and goes out of his barn to cause mischief, for which Wilbur gets blamed.Written by

 12 of 13 people found this review helpful.

 Was this review helpful to you?